UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/diskfm_gpi.rst

-As noted in `Pueyo (2016) <http://arxiv.org/abs/1604.06097>`_, "*in practice Forward Modeling with disks is complicated by the fact that [it] cannot be simplified using a simple PSF as the astrophysical model: every hypothetical disk morphology must be explored.*" Indeed, because of their complex geometries, the forward modelling of disks have to be repeated a lot of time on disks with slightly different parameters.
-All these geometries are compared to the klipped reduced image of disk, within an MCMC or a Chi-square wrapper.
+As noted in `Pueyo (2016) <http://arxiv.org/abs/1604.06097>`_, "*in practice Forward Modeling with disks is complicated by the fact that [it] cannot be simplified using a simple PSF as the astrophysical model: every hypothetical disk morphology must be explored*".
+Indeed, because of their complex geometries, the forward modelling have to be repeated a lot of time on disks with slightly different parameters.
+All these geometries are then compared to the klipped reduced image of the data, within an MCMC or a Chi-square wrapper.

-However, once measure for a set of reduction parameters the klip basis do not change. one can save the KLIP forward model basis vectors in a file once so they do not have to be recomputed every time.
+However, once measured for a set of reduction parameters, the Karhunen-Loeve (KL) basis do not change.
+One can save the KL vectors in a file once so they do not have to be recomputed every time.
 For a new disk model, the forward modelling is therfore only a array reformating and a matrix multiplication, which can be optimized to be only a few seconds.
-This code provide you with these routines.
-It currently only supports KLIP ADI and KLIP SDI (or ADI + SDI) reduction (but currently not RDI or NMF).
+These routines are implemented in PyKLIP and showed on this page.
+DiskFM currently only supports KLIP ADI and KLIP SDI (or ADI + SDI) reduction (but currently not RDI or NMF).

 DiskFM Requirements
 --------------------------